lambdista/config/README.md

 }
 ```

-Suppose the previous configuration is in a file called `foo.conf` under the `conf` directory of your project, so
-the relative path will be: `conf/foo.conf`.
+Suppose the previous configuration is at the relative path will be: `core/src/test/resources/foo.conf`.

 You can move around a config choosing one of two approaches: *functional* and *imperative*.
 In the following examples you'll see both.